intunist/english-labeling-guide/GUIDE.md

 Ear:	[ih r]
 Hero:	[hh ih - r ow]
 > This is difficult to explain and some dialects will sound as if words like "clear" and "hero" use a distinct "iy" sound.
-In most of these cases this is due to how the brain handles language and speech processing, causing a [iy] to be incorrectly heard.
+> In most of these cases this is due to how the brain handles language and speech processing, causing a [iy] to be incorrectly heard.
-Even if your dialect makes a distinct [iy] it is best practice to still label with [ih] for consistency and compatibility.
+> Even if your dialect makes a distinct [iy] it is best practice to still label with [ih] for consistency and compatibility.
 Context will handle the rest.
+> If you have enough data (>4 hours) you may label _both_ so users can use them interchangeably.
+But this can reduce quality on smaller datasets as examples are split between phonemes.
-- EXCEPTION: [iy r] can be labeled for very VERY intentional sylistic choices for additional singer control.
+- EXCEPTION: [iy r] can be labeled for very VERY intentional stylistic choices for additional singer control.
 However don't do this for general cases.
 - Mistakes in labeling this causes difficulty when using models as users have to guess which vowel was used.
     - Can be easily fixed in bulk using Notepad++ or other tool with text replace.
 - LABEL DROPPED RHOTICS.
 Especially in BrE dialects.
     - This gives the model very important context.
 In BrE these dropped rhotics often exist as a very short schwa.
-Without this label the model will not produce the correct pronunction.
+Without this label the model will not produce the correct pronunciation.
 - DO NOT label linking [r].
 This is a specific dialect trait, let model handle it as part of vowel contextually.
     - "I saw a" [ay - s aa - ah] NOT [ay - s aa r - ah]

 ## Diphthongs:
 - Runs with diphthongs should use repeated phonemes.
     - [ay - ay - ay] NOT [aa - aa - ay]
-    - DIFFSINGER ONLY: You can label runs with a SINGLE vowel label but split across multiple notes.
+    - DIFFSINGER ONLY: You can label runs with a SINGLE vowel label but split across multiple notes. **NOTE:** this will prevent multiple/split-phoneme cases from working entirely if done exclusively.

 ## Runs and held vowels:
 - vowels held over multiple notes carries the vowel along.